Max Strub: Weimar 1925–1928

-In the 1927/28 season, he briefly represented the conductor Ernst Praetorius at the music school orchestra that was being established.Vgl.
-Otto Reuter: Weimar.
-In Die Musik 19 (1927) 2, p.
-537-f.
+In the 1927/28 season, he briefly represented the conductor Ernst Praetorius at the music school orchestra that was being established.
 In 1927, following in the footsteps of Robert Reitz, he formed together with Bruno Hinze-Reinhold (pianist) and Walter Schulz (cellist) the Weimarer Trio.
 His successor was Hans Bassermann in 1930.
 During the Weimar years he occasionally played in a duo with his wife Hilde.
 The couple lived in a rented apartment near the Schloss Weimar.